mattferris/sam/Readme.md

 info: pruned 10 objects, 2750734 bytes reclaimed
 ```

-deploy expects to be run in a working tree.
+`sam` expects to be run in a working tree.
 In the above example, the environment
 variables `SAM_TREE_DIR` and `SAM_REPO_DIR` are set so deploy doesn't attempt to
 traverse the filesystem looking for a repository stored in `.deploy`.
 This allows
 deploy to run on "bare" repository that has no working tree.